Explanation of Course Numbers

 ITAL 3010.
 Advanced Italian Grammar and Style.
 3 Credits.

-Compositions, drills, dictations.
-Translations into Italian.
-Study of vocabulary and syntax with emphasis on stylistic devices.
+Compositions, drills, dictations; translations into Italian; study of vocabulary and syntax with emphasis on stylistic devices.
+Taught in Italian.
 Prerequisite: ITAL 2006.

 ITAL 3100.
 Introduction to Italian Literature.
 3 Credits.

-Readings, textual analysis, and writing on a broad selection of texts from different genres and periods.
-Emphasis on study of Italian literature in its cultural context.
-Close reading approach and introduction to literary vocabulary.
-Prerequisite: ITAL 2006 .
+Readings, textual analysis, and writing on a broad selection of texts from different genres and periods; study of Italian literature in its cultural context; close reading approach and introduction to literary vocabulary.
+Taught in Italian.
+Prerequisite: ITAL 2006.

 ITAL 3100W.
 Introduction to Italian Literature.
 3 Credits.

 ITAL 3201.
-History of Italian Literature from the Middle Ages Through the 17th Century.
+History of Italian Literature from the Middle Ages Through the Seventeenth Century.
 3 Credits.

-Lecture and discussion in Italian.
 Development of genre and movements.
-Selected readings across these periods plus reading of complete texts of epics, essays, novels, and plays.
-Prerequisite: ITAL 2006 .
+Selected readings from the relevant periods, including complete texts of epics, essays, novels, and plays.
+Taught in Italian.
+Prerequisite: ITAL 2006.

 ITAL 3202.
-History of Italian Literature from the 18th Through the 20th Century.
+History of Italian Literature from the Eighteenth Through the Twentieth Century.
 3 Credits.

-Lecture and discussion in Italian.
 Philosophical and literary movements of the modern period.
-Selected readings across the period plus the reading of complete texts of novels and drama.
-Prerequisite: ITAL 2006 .
+Selected readings and reading of complete texts of novels and drama.
+Taught in Italian.
+Prerequisite: ITAL 2006.

 ITAL 3202W.
-History of Italian Literature from the 18th Through the 20th Century.
+History of Italian Literature from the Eighteenth Through the Twentieth Century.
 3 Credits.

 ITAL 3290.
 Textual Analysis.
 3 Credits.

-Close examination of critical methods and vocabulary used in literary study as applied to Italian Literature.
-Attention to linguistic and stylistic difficulties in textual analysis.
-Prerequisite: ITAL 3100 .
+Close examination of critical methods and vocabulary used in literary study as applied to Italian Literature; linguistic and stylistic difficulties in textual analysis.
+Taught in Italian.
+Prerequisite: ITAL 3100.

 ITAL 3300.
 Italian Literature and Culture in Translation.
 3 Credits.